ssanj/babyloncandle/posts/2021-08-26-java-planet-enum-in-Haskell.md

 planetValues = [(minBound :: Planet) .. (maxBound :: Planet)]
 ```

-The above code, grabs the first (`minBound`) and last (`maxBound`) values of the `Planet` data type and the range syntax (`..`) makes it possible to enumerate all the values in between.
+The above code, grabs the first (`minBound`) and last (`maxBound`) values of the `Planet` sum type and the range syntax (`..`) makes it possible to enumerate all the values in between.
 Pretty nifty!
 The range syntax is made possible by having an `Enum` instance for a data type.
+See the `enumFrom`, `enumFromThen`, `enumFromThenTo` and `enumFromTo` functions on the `Enum` type class for more information.

 It's starting to look like we've got this solved pretty easily.
-But unfortunately we have another small problem.
+Unfortunately we have another small problem.
 The `planetValues` function only gives us the `Planet` sum type - essentially the names of the planets.
 We also need to retrieve the mass and radius for each planet as per Java:

 ```{.java .scrollx}
 public enum Planet {